-Planning Public Notification Service (formerly Organization Directory)
+Planning Public Notification Service

-New Planning Public Notification Service Effective January 15, 2019
+planning Public Notification Service Effective January 15, 2019

 - These notifications go beyond state law requirements and have been determined by Durham’s elected officials to be a necessary method to help citizens stay informed about upcoming zoning and other land use public hearings.